Interrailing guide for beginners 2023

 Is an Interrail Pass worth the money?

-If you plan on doing a lot of travelling, especially long distance or across borders, interrailing gets you decent value for money and saves you hassle along the way.
-As a rough guide, a month-long continuous pass works out at around £14/day if you travel every day.
+The cost of interrailing is one of its many pros.
+If you plan on doing a lot of travelling, especially long-distance or across borders, interrailing gets you decent value for money and saves you hassle along the way.
+As a rough guide, a month-long continuous pass works out at around £15/day if you travel every day.

-If you’re not travelling much, or are sticking with a country which already has bargain rail fares, a pass may not save you heaps in the long run.
+If you’re not travelling much or are sticking with a country that already has bargain rail fares, a pass may not save you heaps in the long run.

-The best way to decide is to tot-up the cost of point-to-point train tickets before paying for a pass!
+The best way to decide is to add up the cost of point-to-point train tickets before paying for a pass.

 Don't forget the Interrail Pass gives you access to free or discounted travel on some ferry and local transport services, plus money off some hotels and attractions (what’s up for grabs varies by country).